pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ℹ Do not enable it together with tilediffusion.
 It supports operations such as tilevae, noise inversion, etc.

-ℹ more suitable for realistic styles
+ℹ More suitable for realistic styles

 ℹ For parameters such as c1, c2, and c3, please refer to the demofusion.
 You don't have to adjust it.